 - Climb the tower at Doria Castle in Vernazza

 - Stroll the hillside vineyard in Manarolla

-Like we said earlier, there are 5 villages that make up Cinque Terre.
-Each bring a little something special that the others do not.
+Like we said earlier, there are 5 villages that makeup Cinque Terre.
+Each brings a little something special that the others do not.
 Whichever village you choose to stay in, trust us, it won’t disappoint.

 Day 5 – 6: Explore The Port City of Genoa

 Eat one last bite of fresh pesto and say “arrivederci” to those beautiful coastlines, you’re heading north to the lovely city of Genoa.
-Genoa is known for its monumental squares, artisan shops, maritime past and old world architecture.
-It’s quaint but it bustles, it’s charming but modern, it’s a perfect Italian city.
+Genoa is known for its monumental squares, artisan shops, maritime past, and old-world architecture.
+It’s quaint but it bustles, it’s charming but modern, and it’s a perfect Italian city.

 From Cinque Terre to Genoa, you’ll catch the train and ride the rails for 1.5- 2 hours until you reach Genova Piazza Principe, Genoa’s Central Train Station.
 Once in Genoa, plan to catch a Taxi to your accommodation.